 By hiring an agency, you will have a pool of marketing experts to help with your marketing efforts, where hiring a single person can be limiting to the marketing goals you want to accomplish if that person only has a specific area of expertise.

-Speaking of time, content creation isn’t a quick process either.
+Content creation isn’t a quick process either.
 This is an area where you execute on your overall marketing strategy -- content should be posted with a plan and purpose.
-Be sure to keep search engine optimization best practices in mind.
+Be sure to keep search engine optimization (SEO) best practices in mind.

 Content creation will drive more traffic to your website, but you need to have ways to convert those website visitors into leads.
-The site needs to be SEO, mobile, and user-friendly as well as it needs to have conversion points.
+The site needs to be SEO-, mobile-, and user-friendly in addition to having conversion points.
 Most of all, it needs to work.
 We’ve seen too many websites with dead links or poor images that bring down the user experience.

 You can find low-cost website design templates online.
-If you need help from a web designer to update or redesign your site, costs could be a few thousands, depending on the work needed.
-The price tag will reach $10,000 and up for more complex website designs.
+If you need help from a web designer to update or redesign your site, costs could be in the thousands, depending on the work needed.
+The price tag can reach $10,000 and up for more complex website designs.

 Think of social media as a promotional tool to send people to your website and content.
 While there is no cost to post on social media channels, there is a cost to hire someone to carry out the work.
 Social media management is a full-time job unless you bring on an agency to do it for you.